linnabrown/run_dbcan/README.md

 # run_dbcan 2.0

+This is the standalone version of dbCAN annotation tool for automated CAZyme annotation (known as run_dbCAN.py), written by Le Huang and Tanner Yohe.

 If you use webserver, please cite us:

 *Han Zhang, Tanner Yohe, **Le Huang**, Sarah Entwistle, Peizhi Wu, Zhenglu Yang, Peter K Busk, Ying Xu, Yanbin Yin;